freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-backglass/2-create-mesh.md

 ## Step 1: Edit the Cube

-Open Blender, choose File/New/General and select the cube that is native to this scene while in Object Mode.
-Under the Scene setting in the lower right change the units to "Imperial" and set the length to "Inches".
+Open Blender, choose *File -> New -> General* and select the cube that is native to this scene while in Object Mode.
+Under the Scene setting in the lower right change the units to *Imperial* and set the length to *Inches*.
 At the upper right of the window pull out the menu there and type in the exact dimensions of your backglass.

 ![Editing the Cube](BlenderObject.jpg)

 ## Step 2: Scale the Backglass

-Once you've set the dimensions of the backglass zoom in on it and while still in "Object Mode" select Object/Apply/Scale.
+Once you've set the dimensions of the backglass zoom in on it and while still in *Object Mode* select *Object -> Apply -> Scale*.
 This will set the scale to 1:1:1 which will lock in your edit of the backglass.

 ![Set the Scale](BlenderScale.jpg)